The Bankrate promise

 You don’t have to be a scholar to understand that college is expensive and only becoming even more so.
-Over the last 20 years, tuition and fees at private U.S. universities have risen a staggering 144 percent, according to U.S. News – vastly outpacing the rate of inflation.
-And while public universities tend to be cheaper, their prices have gone up even faster, with out-of-state tuition rising 171 percent and in-state tuition increasing 211 percent.
+From 2010 to 2020, U.S. college tuition increased about 4.6 percent annually, according to the Education Data Initiative, outpacing the overall rate of inflation.
+And while public universities tend to be cheaper, their prices have gone up significantly, too, rising about 2.8 percent annually over the same period.

 Here are the pros and cons of using a 529 or a Roth IRA to pay for college.

 What is a 529 plan and how does it work?

 A 529 plan, also called a qualified tuition plan, is a tax-advantaged savings plan sponsored by states, state agencies or educational institutions.

 It can come in one of two versions:

 - Prepaid tuition plans, in which the saver purchases credits at participating universities for future use.
 Plans typically do not cover room and board.

 - Education savings plans, in which the saver opens an investment account to pay for qualified college expenses, including tuition as well as room and board.

 The contributions to a 529 plan can grow tax-deferred, and any withdrawals from a 529 plan are not subject to federal income tax (and in many cases, state taxes, too) as long as they’re used for qualified educational expenses.
 A 529 plan can be used for college as well as for K-12 education.
 It can also be used for vocational and trade schools.

 Savers don’t get an immediate tax benefit from the federal government for contributing to the plan, as contributions are made on an after-tax basis.
 However, many states do offer tax deductions or credits for contributions.